 A private entombment took place at Willamette National Cemetery in Portland.

 A Celebration of Life will be held at The Stockpot Restaurant: 8200 SW Scholls Ferry Rd, Beaverton, OR 97007 from 1:00 – 3:00pm on Saturday, September 21st.

-To send flowers to Yoichi's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Yoichi "Cannon" Kitayama, please visit our floral store.